triptease/docs/cross-domain-analytics.md

 ### When I turn this on, what does it do?

-To reduce developer burden, our existing Triptease scripts will automatically configure the following on all links to your booking engine:
+To reduce developer burden, we will automatically configure the following on all links to your booking engine:

 - Allow full referrer across the two domains by setting the [referrer policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) back